Waters of the United States (WOTUS)

 The ruling that developers are most familiar with is the Navigable Waters Protection Rule of 2020 (NWPR).
 The NWPR was the interpretation of the WOTUS rule passed under the Trump administration that drastically narrowed the definition of waters of the U.S. in comparison to previously accepted standards and court interpretations.
 Criticism of the Trump rule claimed the 2020 Navigable Waters Protection Rule had a narrow scope of protection for sensitive, temporary features, such as an ephemeral stream.

 The 2020 Navigable Waters Protection Rule defines waters of the U.S. as:

 The territorial seas and traditional navigable waters and territorial seas include large lakes, rivers, and waterbodies that are tidally influenced and used in foreign or interstate commerce.

 An adjacent wetland that physically touches jurisdictional water is separated from a water of the U.S. by only a natural berm, bank, dune, or wetland inundated by flooding from a water of the U.S.

-A notable exclusion to the 2020 definition of waters of the U.S. is temporary (dry) tributaries, which historically are jurisdictional if they had some form of chemical, physical, or biological connection to downstream waters of the U.S. Under the 2020 rule, dry tributaries were never jurisdictional.
+A notable exclusion to the 2020 definition of waters of the United States is temporary (dry) tributaries, which historically are jurisdictional if they had some form of chemical, physical, or biological connection to downstream waters of the U.S. Under the 2020 rule, dry tributaries were never jurisdictional.

-Due to the narrow scope of this rule, many environmentalists pushed for a more specific and extensive definition for WOTUS.
+Due to the numerous waters that received exemptions from this rule, many environmentalists pushed for a more specific and extensive definition for WOTUS.
 As the regulation shifted from this 2020 definition to the current WOTUS interpretation, the required permits for projects changed once again.